Rail Fare Freeze: Savers Rejoice as Travel Costs Slashed

 Chancellor Rachel Reeves added: “For the first time in 30 years, we’re freezing rail fares to ease the cost-of-living squeeze and help families get to work, school, or visit loved ones more affordably.”

-The fare freeze has won praise from rail unions and passenger advocates.
-A Rail Delivery Group spokesperson welcomed the announcement, saying: “This is great news for customers.
+Rail unions and passenger groups have thrown their weight behind the announcement.
+A Rail Delivery Group spokesperson said: “This is great news for customers.
 Rail use is growing year on year, supporting jobs, families, and the environment.
 We’re committed to working with the Government to ensure railway reforms benefit passengers for years to come.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.